 Small Businesses (2-50 employees)

-Ninety-six percent — or 30 million — businesses in America are small businesses.
-They employ just over half of the working population.
-Knowing how the health care law affects small businesses will help you comply with the law, take advantage of potential tax benefits, and choose the best options for you and your employees.
+Ninety-six percent — or 30 million — businesses in America are small businesses, employing just over half of the working population.
+As an owner or employee of one, making sense of the new law will help you be compliant, take advantage of potential tax benefits, and choose the best options for you and your employees.

 What should I do?